-Located to the northeast of Shangri-La, Shudu Lake is 43 km away from the city.
-The lake is 3705 meters above sea level and is one of the biggest lakes in Shangri-La covering an area of 15 square kilometers.
-Now it has been turned into a highland pasture resort.
+Located 43 kilometers northeast from Shangri-La Old Town, Shudu Lake is one of the biggest lakes in Yunnan Province.
+The lake is 3,705 meters above sea level, covering an area of 15 square kilometers.
+Now it has been a part of the Potatso National Park, and a highland pasture resort.

-Shu means cheese in Tibetan; du means stone.
-An ancient legend has it that an eminent monk who roamed from place to place arrived at the lake one day and the herdsmen shared their food and a local cheese with the monk.
-The eminent monk was happy to observe the bountiful pastureland around the lake, so he said the following prayer: "May the good cheese of this region remains as firm as stone forever".
+There was an ancient legend that an eminent monk has been kicking around the whole country for many years.
+One day, he arrived at the lake, and some herdsmen shared their food and local cheese with the monk.
+The eminent monk ate food while observed the bountiful pastureland around the lake, then he said: "May the good cheese of this region remains as firm as stone forever".
+In Tibetan, ‘Shu’ means cheese, ‘Du’ means stone.
 From then on the name of Shudu Lake came into being.

 Shudu Lake is sheer clear.
 The lake is abundant for a special species of golden carp with a line right across the body.
 Around the lake, there are dense forests of fir, spruce and birch.
 In autumn, with the white birch forests all turning yellow, you will gain an unprecedented view of golden to your eyes.
 Wild goose and ducks perch along the banks.
 Wild animals such as musk deer, bears, golden cats, and pheasants live in this primitive forest.